-The project consists of constructing a wastewater collection system in the El Mirador, Montebello, and Los Presidentes subdivisions in the southern area of the city of Miguel Aleman, and includes the following components:
+The project consists of constructing a wastewater collection system in the El Mirador, Montebello, and Los Presidentes subdivisions in the southern area of the city of Miguel Aleman, and includes the construction of two sewer mains, the installation of residential wastewater connections and the decommissioning of the corresponding on-site wastewater disposal systems.

 The project will provide first-time wastewater collection and treatment services to approximately 500 existing homes in three subdivisions, eliminating the risk of soil and groundwater contamination from substandard on-site sanitary systems, as well as prevent untreated wastewater flows to transboundary water bodies such as the Rio Grande River.
 Specifically, the project will collect and convey 3 lps (68,473 gallons per day) of wastewater to the municipal water treatment plant.